 I need to start this month’s round up with an apology for what was essentially a Big Fat Lie.
-In February’s round-up, I said that spring was coming!
+In February, I said that spring was coming!
 In fact, it turned out to be the week before temperatures of -5C (23F), inches of snow, and biting winds even in our usually mild part of the UK, nicknamed by the press as ‘The Beast from the East‘.
 People were trapped in their cars for hours on end as roads closed, schools shut down and general chaos ensued.
 That is clearly not spring, is it?

 So what better way to celebrate the coldest winter in the UK in 30 years than by going on holiday to even-colder Norway?
 No better way, as that’s where we went!
 Two days in beautiful Bergen, followed by four nights in a tiny log cabin on the island of Askøy overlooking a fjord in the North Sea (perfectly located for a cheeky but chilly dip), finished off with a visit to Norway’s first zero waste shop.
 Continue reading “Trees, broccoli and blogs”

 February has been an exciting month because SPRING IS COMING!
 Just when I was starting to think that it really was going to be muddy, cold and miserable forever, the first flowers are finally peeking their heads up.
 Here are the celandine and snowdrops on my way to work:

 The river where we go swimming is still a chilly three to four degrees Celsius (around 38 Fahrenheit) so I know ‘proper’ spring is still a way off, but it turns out it isn’t going to be winter forever.
-Continue reading “February Round Up”
+Continue reading “Spring is coming!”

 In December 2016, I watched a film called The True Cost.
 It’s about fast fashion, and showed the awful working conditions endured and the environmental devastation caused by our throwaway attitude to clothes.